HOW DOES A STUDENT APPLY TO ATTEND THE ULW?

 - In general, please select a junior or senior.
 Sophomores do qualify on some occasions.

 - The ULW strives to have diverse representation of universities and student backgrounds in the cohort each year.
 We encourage applications from individuals who are members of a group that is historically underrepresented in the atmospheric and related sciences, including students who are black or African American, American Indian or Alaska Native, Hispanic or Latino, female, first-generation college students, veterans, and students with disabilities.
-The ULW welcomes LGBT students.
+The ULW welcomes lesbian, gay, bisexual, and transgender students.

 WHAT IS THE BENEFIT TO MY DEPARTMENT/SCHOOL?